ugaldelab/snPipe/README.md

 If the library is paired, then the path to the forward and reverse fastq files must be separated by a comma, without spaces (strain 1 and strain3 in the example above).

 # Workflow

+The pipeline is straightforward.
+For each query genome, maps the reads, makes some filtering and performs the SNP calling.
+In the future, more features will be added.

+The image below shows in details each step of SNPipe:

 ![alt tag](https://lh5.googleusercontent.com/3S0xSo8s_EDJE8k1FTtQ8RnZneoLBMSs9EsQQnbKnVP2x76OeziIUAMl1Pgn1fdIlBGV84ik1-AdE5I=w1338-h523)